ufidon/its330/labs/lab07/README.md

 ### 1. Description

-In this lab,  practice memory allocation using Windows API and C#.
+In this lab,  practice memory allocation using Windows API and investigate the memory allocation of .Net framework in C#.

 ### 2. Tasks (40%)